Chasmyr/table_module/README.md

 # Knowed issues

-The table isnt responsive yet for screen < 400px
+The table isnt responsive yet for screen < 400px.
+The only date format handled is MM/DD/YYYY.